DrThomasAger/smile/README.md

 ) End prompt :)
 ```

 If the model replies with a name tag, then it's compatible.
 Want a much longer example of a (: Smile prompt?
 Here's one I wrote to help me write this, called [Smile Elder](https://github.com/DrThomasAger/smile/blob/main/prompt/Hybrid%20Smile/Smile%20expert.txt).
 Copy and paste it into the model of your choice.

+### Want to contribute?

-It's been tested on ChatGPT, let me know how it works for foundation models and smaller models that can handle a large token count system prompt.
+These prompts have been extensively tested on ChatGPT, Gemini, Grok, DeepSeek, Claude, and other foundation models.
+Please let me know how it works for you and for smaller large language models.
+I'm happy to mentor for free, just DM me on Discord ```@DrThomasAger```.

 ## Explaining the syntax